Should you use Trading 212’s ready-made pies or build your own?

 The top pie, for example, focuses on big brand names that pay regular dividends like Microsoft, Apple and Johnson & Johnson.

-Sadly, again, it might not be a good fit for those seeking broader diversification like ourselves.
+Sadly, again, it might not be a good fit for those seeking broader diversification.

 Focusing exclusively on companies that pay dividends means we'd miss out on all of the companies that choose to reinvest their profits instead – something that can also potentially help share prices, in theory.

-The ‘(Almost) Daily Dividends’ pie only includes 50 different companies, so it’s not particularly diverse, and this is the maximum number of different ‘slices’ a pie can have on Trading 212.
+The '(Almost) Daily Dividends' pie only includes 50 different companies, so it’s not particularly diverse.
+This is the maximum number of different 'slices' a pie can have on Trading 212.

 A slice could be an ETF rather than a share in one company, but many of these top community pies focus on individual shares.